smatiolids/astra-wru/README.md

 - If it is needed to run the process multiple times, restart the CQL Proxy.
 - Stats tables are truncated at the beginning of the process.
 - Multiple schema files can be processed in one execution.
 Place them all in the schemas folder.
-- Parameters can be changed in the consts file.
+- Parameters can be changed in the consts file and in the beginning of the index file.

 # Known issues